END1502/rock-paper-scissors/README.md

 Link: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors

+This project was played through the browser's console

+It is now updated to be played with a UI
-This project is played through the browser's console It is a simple game of rock, paper, scissor where your opponent is a computer It is only 3 rounds.
+It is a simple game of rock, paper, scissor where your opponent is a computer

+The game ends when the maximum point is reached which is 5

 ## Installation
 1. Clone the repo